Advanced fieldwork practice (in a different setting from SOWK392 or SOWX392).

 - Lifelong learning, Communication, Cultural understanding, Ethics, Self-motivation,

 - Learning Outcomes

-- Critically appraising agency policy (or the placement setting) and its ability to provide services and respond to social needs
+- Critically appraising organisation policy (or the placement setting), and its ability to provide services and respond to social needs.

 - Understanding how political, legal, and organisational institutional processes impinge upon people, and ways in which rights can be asserted.

 - Appraising one's own work performance, and, through supervision, taking responsibility for improving it.